srajdone/taiko5dx-eventgen/README.md

 Vision

-The long-term goal is to provide a modern scripting layer for Taiko 5 DX, allowing the community to create large-scale, modular, maintainable event projects without touching the original DX syntax.
+The long-term goal is to provide a modern scripting layer for Taiko Risshiden 5 DX, allowing the community to create large-scale, modular, maintainable event projects without touching the original DX syntax.

 ------------------------------------------------------------------------